kube-vip/website/content/docs/modes/wireguard.md

   kube-vip Wireguard mode
 ---

-The [**Wireguard**](https://www.wireguard.com/) mode allows Kubernetes services to be advertised over the wireguard interface (`wg0`).
-One of its main use-case is so that distributed services across multiple clusters can centralise all their advised services on a central network controlled by wireguard.
+The [**WireGuard**](https://www.wireguard.com/) mode allows Kubernetes services and the control plane to be accessed from an external VPN server.
+Its main use is to expose services to foreign networks or the internet which cannot be exposed otherwise.